Subscribe to my Newsletter

-Just around the corner from Hamburg’s city hall, yet tucked away in a small side street, Pasta Autentica by Jill is the perfect spot for a city lunch between shopping and sightseeing.
-The store itself is not particularly large (reservations are a good idea!), the kitchen probably not either: The eponymous fresh pasta is namely made in the shop window on what feels like half a square meter in a corner of the guest room!
+Pasta Autentica by Jill is located just around the corner from Hamburg City Hall, yet tucked away in a small side street and is the perfect spot for a city lunch between shopping and sightseeing.
+The store itself is not particularly large (booking is a good idea!), and neither is the kitchen: the fresh pasta that gives the place its name is made in the shop window on what feels like half a square meter in a corner of the dining room!

 Pasta Autentica by Jill, Börsenbrücke 5/7, 20457 Hamburg (city center)